NYU-RTS/rts-docs-dev/docs/hpc/06_tools_and_software/03_python_packages_with_virtual_environments.md

 ```

 ## Automatic deletion of your files
 This page describes the installation of packages on /scratch.
-One has to remember, though, that files stored in the HPC scratch file system are subject to the HPC Scratch old file purging policy: Files on the /scratch file system that have not been accessed for 60 or more days will be purged (read [more](../03_storage/01_intro_and_data_management.mdx)).
+One has to remember, though, that files stored in the HPC scratch file system are subject to the HPC Scratch old file purging policy: <br />
+**Files on the /scratch file system that have not been accessed for 60 or more days will be purged** (see [HPC Storage](../03_storage/01_intro_and_data_management.mdx) for details).

 Thus you can consider the following options

 -   Reinstall your packages if some of the files get deleted
     -   You can do this manually
-    -   You can do this automatically.
-For example, within a workflow of a pipeline software like [Nextflow](https://www.nextflow.io/)
+    -   You can also do this automatically.
+For example, within a workflow of pipeline software like [Nextflow](https://www.nextflow.io/)
--   Pay for "Research Project Space" - read more [here](../03_storage/05_research_project_space.mdx)
+-   Pay for "Research Project Space" - see details on the [Research Project Space](../03_storage/05_research_project_space.mdx) page.
--   Use Singularity and install packages within a corresponding overlay file - read more [here](../07_containers/03_singularity_with_conda.md)
+-   Use Singularity and install packages within a corresponding overlay file - See instructions on our [Singularity with Conda](../07_containers/03_singularity_with_conda.md) page.

 ## Create virtual environment
 It is advisable to create private environment inside the project directory.
 This boosts reproducibility and does not use space in `/home/$USER`